curability4apish/uint32-ISAAC/README.md

-# Why 8B-ISAAC
+# Why 4B-ISAAC
-ub4 is not supported by some compilers, potentially causing inconsistent results across different IDEs.
+unsigned long int is 8-byte by some compilers, potentially causing inconsistent results across different IDEs.

-This repository aims to solve the issue by elevating all unsigned 4-byte quantity (or ub4) to 8-byte quantity.
+This repository aims to solve the issue by force configuration of unsigned quantity to 4-byte.

+For experimental purpose, you may use 8B or 32B version as well.

 No warranties.